 7. Independence and Objectivity

 7.1 Independence is the freedom from conditions that threaten the OIA’s ability to carry out its responsibilities in an unbiased manner.
-The OIA’s organizational independence is effectively achieved when the Director of Internal Audit functionally reports to the Audit Committee under the University Council.
+The OIA’s organizational independence is effectively achieved when the Head of the OIA functionally reports to the Audit Committee under the University Council.

 7.2 Objectivity is an unbiased mental attitude.
 The OIA, its staff members, and internal audit activities should be free from interference by any elements in the University, including matters of audit selection, scope, procedures, frequency, timing, or report content to permit the maintenance of their objectivity and organizational independence.